wp-plugins/wysija-newsletters/readme.txt

 * fixed wordpress post in editor when an article had an image with height 0px
 * fixed when domain does not exist, trying to send email, we need to flag it as undelivered after 3 tries and remove it from the queue
 * fixed user tags [user:firstname | defaul:subscriber] left over when sent through queue and on some users
-* fixed get_version when wp-admin folder doesn't exists...
+* fixed get_version when wp-admin folder doesn't exist...
 * fixed Bulk Unsubscribe from all list "why can't I add him"

 = 1.1 - 2012/03/03 =